- Home /

 The decisions database is a key source of information for all website users.
 It shows all the final decisions we’ve issued since 1 April 2013.
 Publishing final decisions allows businesses and consumers to learn from our previous decisions and provides transparency to our work.
 There are therefore clear benefits of the system being accessible to people using assistive software.

-Despite these benefits, we believe that complying with the accessibility requirement in the Regulations to deal with the issues listed above would impose a disproportionate burden on the Financial Ombudsman.
+Despite these benefits, we believe that complying with the accessibility requirement in the accessibility regulations to deal with the issues listed above would impose a disproportionate burden on the Financial Ombudsman.
+To make all published decision PDFs that were created before November 2024 compliant with the accessibility requirement would mean significant changes to over 300,000 files the cost of which would be a disproportionate burden within the meaning of the accessibility regulations.

 We can make specific decision documents available in alternative formats on request.
 If you need information from us, or from this website, in a different format, such as an audio recording, large print or braille, please email us or call our helpline on 0800 023 4567.